Below is a selection of my favorite writing samples and projects

 Ferguson’s Fault Lines: The Race Quake That Rocked A Nation, April 2016

-As a co-author for this project, I wrote a 16-page chapter that analyzes bias in the news coverage of black victims of brutality including Michael Brown and Trayvon Martin.
+As a co-author for this project, I wrote a 16-page chapter that analyzes bias in the news coverage of black men from several high-profile cases including Michael Brown and Trayvon Martin.

 Here is a description from the publishers: The American Bar Association